Should you have more than one credit card? If you’ve ever spent your way into a massive pile of credit card debt, you probably know the answer: No!

 Lenders and creditors like to see a wide variety of credit types on your credit report.
 Keeping up with multiple credit accounts suggests to lenders that you understand how credit works and know how to manage the amounts you borrow.

-For example, if you have one credit card with a $2,050 credit limit and you charge almost an average of $1,800 a month to your card, then your credit utilization ratio the amount of your available credit that you use is 90%.
+For example, if you have one credit card with a $2,050 credit limit and you charge almost an average of $1,800 a month to your card, then your credit utilization ratio the amount of available credit that you use is 90%.
 Where credit scores are concerned, a high credit utilization ratio will impair your credit score.
-It may not seem fair if you have just one card and pay it off in full and on time every month, then why should you be penalized for using most of your credit limit?
+It may not seem fair if you have just one card and pay it off in full and on time every month, so why should you be penalized for using most of your credit limit?
 But that’s how the credit scoring system works.

 For your benefit you must keep the following points in your mind;